An elementary illustrated introduction to simplicial sets: A build-up to simplicial sets

-If $X$ is a complex and $[v_{i_0},\ldots, v_{i_k}]$ is a simplex of $X$, then any subset of $\{v_{i_0},\ldots, v_{i_k}\}$ is a face of that simplex and thus itself a simplex of $X$.
-This observation and this type of notation leads us directly to the notion of an abstract simplicial complex:
+To describe a geometric simplicial complex given its set of vertices, it is enough to know which collections of vertices $\{v_{i_0},\ldots, v_{i_k}\}$ correspond to simplices $[v_{i_0},\ldots, v_{i_k}]$ of the simplicial complex.
+Paring down to this information (which is purely combinatorial) leads us to the notion of an \emph{abstract simplicial complex}.

-\begin{definition} An \emph{abstract simplicial complex} consists of a set of ``vertices'' $X^0$ together with, for each integer $k$, a set $X^k$ consisting of subsets of $X^0$ of cardinality $k+1$.
-These must satisfy the condition that any $j+1$-element subset of an element of $X^k$ is an element of $X^j$. \end{definition}
+\begin{definition} An \emph{abstract simplicial complex} consists of a set of ``vertices'' $X^0$ together with, for each integer $k$, a set $X^k$ consisting of subsets\footnote{Not necessarily all of them!} of $X^0$ of cardinality $k+1$.
+These must satisfy the condition that any $(j+1)$-element subset of an element of $X^k$ is an element of $X^j$. \end{definition}

+Each element of $X^k$ is an abstract $k$-simplex, and the last requirement of the definition just guarantees that every face of an abstract simplex in an abstract simplicial complex is also a simplex of the simplicial complex.

-So, an abstract simplicial complex has exactly the same combinatorial information as a geometric simplicial complex (what we have lost is geometric information about how big a simplex is, what are its dimensions, how is it embedded in euclidean space, etc.), but we have retained all of the information necessary to reconstruct the complex up to homeomorphism.
-It is straightforward that a geometric complex yields an abstract complex, but conversely, we can obtain a geometric complex (up to homeomorphism) from an abstract one by assigning to each element of $X^0$ a geometric point and to each abstract simplex $[v_{i_0},\ldots, v_{i_k}]$ a geometric $k$-simplex spanned by the appropriate vertices and gluing these simplices together via the quotient topology.
+So, an abstract simplicial complex has exactly the same combinatorial information as a geometric simplicial complex.
+We have lost geometric information about how big a simplex is, how it is embedded in euclidean space, etc., but we have retained all of the information necessary to reconstruct the complex up to homeomorphism.
+It is straightforward that a geometric simplicial complex yields an abstract simplicial complex, but conversely, we can obtain a geometric simplicial complex (up to homeomorphism) from an abstract one by assigning to each element of $X^0$ a point and to each abstract simplex $[v_{i_0},\ldots, v_{i_k}]$ a geometric $k$-simplex spanned by the appropriate vertices and gluing these simplices together via the quotient topology.
+This process can be carried out either concretely geometrically by choosing specific (and sufficiently geometrically independent) points within some generalized euclidean space, or, as we shall prefer to think of it, more purely topologically by choosing standard representative simplices of the homeomorphism type of euclidean simplices and then gluing abstractly.

+It is worth noting separately the important point that, just like for a geometric simplicial complex, a simplex in an abstract simplicial complex is completely determined by its collection of vertices.